AmoebeLabs/material3-themes-manual/docs/basics/ha-m3-introduction.md

 HAM3 integrates the Material 3 color definitions with the Home Assistant themes by mapping the Material 2 and Home Assistant CSS definitions to the Material 3 definitions.

-Cards are not limited to the Material 2 color system and can take full advantage of the possibilities offered by material 3.
+Cards are not limited to the Material 2 color system and can take full advantage of the possibilities offered by Material 3.
 Of course, these cards must have the possibility to be styled by the user.

 ##:material-home-floor-3: Translating Material 3 color concepts...